-The PATHWAY TO PURCHASE program also requires borrowers to obtain a home inspection by a licensed Inspector.
-PATHWAY TO PURCHASE requires only a copy of the invoice and the Inspector’s License, as proof that the home Inspection has been completed.
-The inspection report is not required.
+Per Pathway To Purchase Guidelines, borrowers are required to obtain a home inspection by a licensed home inspector and provide a copy of the invoice and the inspector’s license as proof that the home inspection was completed.
+(The inspection report is not required.)

 PATHWAY TO PURCHASE + ASH | MCGINTY